DerekRoy/CMPT414FinalAssignment/README.md

-This CNN has Model load, Model save, Train, Test, and Predict functionality, however for the sake of our executable and python script we will only support prediction with our pretrained model.
+This CNN has Model load, Model save, Train, Test, and Predict functionality, however for the sake of our executable we will only support prediction with our pretrained model.

-To use the project either run the executable or the "(prediction python script)":

 ## Execution
 ### Use CNN directly